In this reactjs tutorial, we will discuss how to fix an error, error TS1192: Module has no default export.

 This line was creating the issue.

-Then I have modified the code like below:
+Then I modified the code like below:

 import * as React from 'react';